(This list has been updated with current models for July 2019.)

 Neither too firm or not too soft, the Ride has always occupied a special spot in the neutral cushioning category.

-If the New Balance 1080, the Beacon and the Nike Epic React are too soft for you, then the Ride ISO should be your large-size shoe.
-As long as you’re not a size 16, that is.
+If the New Balance 1080, the Beacon and the Nike Epic React are too soft for you, then the Ride ISO 2 should be your large-size shoe.
+As long as you’re not larger than a size 15, that is.

 Category 2: Best support trainers available in large sizes.

 Trust New Balance, the king of widths, to make a shoe in sizes where other brands fear to tread.
-The New Balance Vongo V3 could be your one shoe to do it all.
+The New Balance Vongo V4 could be your one shoe to do it all.

 Though it’s classified as a stability shoe, the Vongo’s behavior is fairly neutral.
 It is cushioned and supportive at the same time.
 A thick Fresh Foam works together with a split outsole to deliver high-mileage cushioning and smooth transitions.